 You can choose from UK, US, Canadian, and European embarkments when departing.
 New York, Fort Lauderdale, and San Francisco in the US, and Vancouver and Quebec in Canada.
 Southampton in the UK and Kiel, Hamburg, and Le Havre for other European options.
 These varied ports and additional Australian departures mean Cunard is one of the most accessible British cruise lines today.

 To turn back time, take one of Cunard’s Transatlantic Crossings, either departing from Southampton and arriving in New York or vice versa.
 This is your perfect opportunity to cruise right past Ellis Island and the Statue of Liberty.
 Just be aware that a transatlantic crossing is not for everyone.
 This long journey across the North Atlantic Ocean mirrors the romantic route of the old Transatlantic Liners.
 You will get no stops and not much scenery when you are out on the water for seven days.
-The Queen Mary 2 takes this crossing 20-25 times a year.
-Seasickness can be an issue, especially in the wintertime, so be prepared by reviewing these protocols on cruise seasickness.

 There is a focus on enrichment during these crossings.
 You can anticipate four to seven activities per hour, and many passengers feel they cannot explore everything offered.
 Some of the lectures include speakers such as top historians, actors, authors, astronomers, and crime detectives.
 Other activities include trivia games, bridge classes and tournaments, dance instruction, cooking classes, and food carving demonstrations.